heoelri/adopac/labs/lab2/lab2.md

 Merging our PR will **not** automatically start a new pipeline run as we set our trigger to _none_.

-Let us start the pipeline manually and take a look:
+Let us start (by clicking "Run New") the pipeline manually and take a look:

 * Click "Pipelines" > "Pipelines"
 * Select our pipeline